PMI defines project management as “the use of specific knowledge, skills, tools, and techniques to deliver something of value to people.”

 The critical path is the sequence of stages determining the minimum time needed for an operation, especially when analyzed on a computer for a large organization.
 It’s a formal, step-by-step project management technique for process planning that defines critical and non-critical tasks with the goal of preventing scheduling or timeline problems and process bottlenecks.

-A deliverable is any tangible outcome that is produced by the project—either produced along the way to gain consensus, or delivered at the end as the final work product.
-Deliverables include visual designs, documents, plans, code, prototypes, blue prints, proofs, buildings, apps, websites, products, etc.
+A deliverable is any tangible outcome produced by the project.
+It’s either produced along the way to gain consensus or delivered at the end as the final work product.
+Deliverables include visual designs, documents, plans, code, prototypes, blueprints, proofs, buildings, apps, websites, products, etc.

 In project management, a dependency refers to a task that cannot happen without its predecessor being completed.
-This is an important detail for PMs to consider when planning projects.
-Planning tools like TeamGantt make it very easy to point out and track dependencies.
+This is an important detail for project managers to consider when planning projects.
+Planning tools like TeamGantt make it easy to point out and track dependencies.

-A gantt chart is a chart in which a series of horizontal lines shows the amount of work done or production completed in certain periods of time in relation to the amount planned for those periods.
+A gantt chart is a chart with a series of horizontal lines that show the progress of work done over certain periods of time in relation to the time planned for those periods.
 TeamGantt produces beautiful gantt charts to help you keep track of your project tasks, dependencies, resources, and even communications.
 Learn more about gantt charts!

 A project goal or objective is a documented statement of the intent and outcome of the project.
-Goals are used to help make decisions when at crossroads, or points of indecision (or even scope creep) of projects, because the goals determine project success.
+Goals are used to help make decisions when a project arrives at a crossroads or point of indecision (or runs into scope creep) because the goals determine project success.

-When working on several projects that are connected in some way (goals, product, client, etc.), it’s often referred to as a program.
+Working on several projects that are connected in some way (goals, product, client, etc.) is often referred to as a program.
 The program itself is not a project with deliverables.
-It provides overall management to ensure that all projects included have a central point of communication that provides consistency and alignment for the proper timing, pacing, and approval of all interconnected projects.
+It provides overall management to ensure there’s a central point of communication that provides consistency and alignment for the proper timing, pacing, and approval of all interconnected projects.